OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/reference/rust-sdk-guide.md

 ---
-title: 'Stylus Rust SDK: Feature overview'
+title: 'Stylus Rust SDK overview'
 description: 'An in-depth overview of the features provided by the Stylus Rust SDK'
 author: rachel-bousfield
 sme: rachel-bousfield